// alternatives

 />

-// ✓ Real browser render
+// ✓ Real Chromium render — every CSS feature works

-// ✓ Always in sync
+// ✓ Always in sync with your design

 Hide nav, sidebars, and overlays — only in the screenshot